Skip to content

 Integration Lifecycle (__init__.py)

 Discovers ESPHome devices with zone_engine_version entities.
-Reads the Config Protocol sensor to determine firmware-integration compatibility (see the config protocol versioning spec in docs/superpowers/specs/).
-Manages on-demand aioesphomeapi connections for frontend sessions.
+Reads the Config Protocol sensor to determine firmware-integration compatibility: old firmware shows a banner prompting the user to upgrade, and config commands refuse to push until the firmware reports a compatible version.
+Manages on-demand aioesphomeapi connections for frontend sessions (via DeviceConnection in _connection.py).
 Pushes stored config to devices on save and on reconnect via temporary connections (separate from the frontend session to avoid consuming API slots or racing with UI subscriptions).
 Manages ESPHome zone entity enable/disable/rename.
 Fetches build flags from firmware on connect.
-Subscribes to device log stream when any log category is set above None, re-emitting messages under custom_components.eppgrid.device_manager.device_logs.
+Subscribes to device log stream when any log category is set above None, re-emitting messages under custom_components.eppgrid.device_manager._connection.device_logs.

 Storage (storage.py)